 Whitley Memorial CE Aided Primary School will make sure that there are several members of staff who've been trained to administer the medication and meet the care needs of an individual child and will make sure there are enough staff trained to cover any absences, staff turnover and other circumstances.
 The Governing Body has made sure that there is the appropriate level of insurance and liability cover in place.
 This school will not give medication (prescription or non-prescription) to a child under 16 without a parent's written consent except in exceptional circumstances.
+If a child becomes unwell whilst during the school day then we will seek verbal permission over the phone to administer paracetamol in liquid form (Calpol.)
 Every effort will be made to encourage the pupil to involve their parent, while respecting their confidentiality.